The cardinal rule of forgiving others is this:

 That nose belongs to my dog Rex who is patiently waiting for his morning stroll in the desert with me.

 Yet every morning, this nose is right at the spot where I place my feet.
-And even though I know there’s a nose waiting for me, that doesn’t mean I remember it at 6 am in the morning with my eyes closed.
+Even though I know there’s a nose waiting for me, that doesn’t mean I remember it at 6 am in the morning with my eyes closed.

 Yes, the worst happens.
 I bounce my feet right onto this nose on most mornings– not hard enough to make him yelp, but hard enough to make him pull his nose back.
 On some mornings I remember, but on most, I don’t.
 And so I hurt my sweet dog on most days.